How the Elevation Impact Calculator Works

 - NYC ~5.8 m/km (246 m total) — five bridges, including the Verrazzano climb out of the gate.

-- Big Sur ~12-16 m/km (504-665 m total depending on source: 665 m per the official bigsurmarathon.org course PDF; 504 m per findmymarathon) — scenic California coast; the most elevation of any major road marathon, with Hurricane Point at mile 10-12.
+- Big Sur ~12-16 m/km (504-665 m total depending on source: 665 m per the official bigsurmarathon.org course PDF; 504 m per findmymarathon) — scenic California coast; one of the hilliest road marathons in the United States, with Hurricane Point at mile 10-12.

 If your course sits in the 6+ m/km range, expect to add 5-10 minutes to your flat-PR goal time.
 If your course matches Berlin or Chicago and your training has been hilly, you may actually run faster than your training paces suggest.